quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 * `go.work`: `generateModule` in `main.go` calls a command to add new Go modules to the `go.work` file.
 * `release-please-config-yoshi-submodules.json`: `UpdateReleaseFiles` in `releaseplease.go` regenerates this file to include all Go modules.

 A limitation of the current Librarian model is its inability to safely handle concurrent updates to shared, repository-level files (e.g., `go.work`, `.release-please-manifest-submodules.json`).
 The generation process is isolated and not given the full repository context, in order to avoid merge conflicts if multiple generation processes attempt to modify the same shared file.
 While the post-processor has the technical ability to write to any location in the `/output` directory, its isolation prevents it from reading files from the repository.

-See [Risks - Updating Shared Files](TODO #risks) below for more details.
+See [Risks](#bookmark=id.rws31fmldvpb) - Updating Shared File below for more details.

 # Testing Plan